Roina-Shin/google-cloud-study/GCP-Study/Study-log/Private-Google-Access.md

-- We will endit the subnet where the VM resides in.
+- We will edit the subnet where the VM resides in.
 So that the Private Google Access is on.

 ![private-google-access-on](/GCP_pictures/Study-logs/private-google-access/private-google-access-on.PNG "Private Google Access on")